GaganJotSingh/GaganJotSingh.github.io/about/resume/index.md

 description: Resume of Gaganjot Singh
 ---

-Current working programming language is mainly Java.
+Current working programming language is mainly Java with OSGi framework.
-A small experience in Ruby, JavaScript, NodeJS, C, C++.
+A handful of experience also in Ruby, JavaScript, NodeJS, C, C++.
 Competitive Programmer.
 Good knowledge of Data Structures and Algorithms.
 A prolific programmer with a passion of research.